 The Institute of International Banking Law & Practice is a not-for-profit educational and research organization dedicated to the harmonization of letter of credit law and practice.

-Programmes: The Institute’s programmes bring together leaders of the letter of credit community in regions throughout the world to foster and promote the exchange of ideas.
+The Institute’s events bring together leaders of the letter of credit community in regions throughout the world to foster and promote the exchange of ideas.
 The Annual Survey of Letter of Credit Law & Practice and the Annual Guarantee and Standby Forums are held in the Americas, Europe, the Middle East, and Northeast and Southeast Asia.
-In addition, the Institute conducts topical programmes throughout the world as well as webinars.
+In addition, the Institute conducts topical programs throughout the world relating to issues such as trade finance compliance, trade based financial crime, and more.

-Projects: The Institute’s work involves activities as diverse as amicus curiae briefs, rulemaking, advice to judicial, legislative, and regulatory bodies, risk management assessment, and products and systems evaluations.
+The Institute’s work involves activities as diverse as amicus curiae briefs, rulemaking, advice to judicial, legislative, and regulatory bodies, risk management assessment, and products and systems evaluations.
 Its projects include ISP98 (International Standby Practices), the ISP98 Model Forms, assistance in adoption and interpretation of the UN Convention on Independent Guarantees & Standby Letters of Credit, the ISO 20022 guarantee & standby XML Messaging project, oil fluctuation clauses, LC sanction clauses, and consultation with banks, companies, and governmental agencies.
-The Institute also hosts the ICLOCA (International Center for Letter of Credit Arbitration), which conducts arbitrations subject to the ICLOCA Arbitration Rules.
-The Certified Standby & Guarantee Professional (CSGP) Certification Programme provides training and assessment of standby letter of credit and demand guarantee professionals.